Coronavirus death toll rises by 34 in state, including 2 in Palm Beach County

 National data

-New Jersey was the only state to post gains of triple digits -- 124 to rise to 11,536 in second place.
+Like Friday, ew Jersey was the only state to post gains of triple digits -- 101 to rise to 11,637 in second place.

-No. 1 New York was close in increased with 98 for a total of 29,751 in first place.
-A few weeks ago, nearly 800 deaths were reported in one day in the state.
+Neighboring New York posted the second highest with 98 for a total of 29,829.
+In the past week the increase has dipped below 100 after nearly 800 deaths were reported in one day in the state.

 One week ago Saturday in the United States, there were 98,678 deaths, two weeks ago there were 90,113, three weeks ago 80,037, four weeks ago 67,444, five weeks ago 54,256, six weeks ago 39,331, seven weeks ago 24,062, eight weeks ago 10,384, nine weeks ago 2,754, 10 weeks ago 374, 11 weeks ago 54, 12 weeks ago 19, 13 weeks ago 1.